-A lot of people are curious about how physical and emotional abuse affects children.
-This particular topic has raised a lot of interest among parents, children, and social institutions.
+A lot of people are curious about how physical and emotional abuse affects children, this topic is gaining interest from parents, children, and social institutions.

-So many children in the world are suffering from the effects of physical and emotional abuse.
-Most of them are adults now however the negative effects of physical and emotional abuse grew with them.
+A lot of children in the world are suffering from the effects of abuse, most of them are adults now but the negative effects of physical and emotional abuse grew with them.

-These children grow up to become hard and almost incapable of trust, belief, or love for others.
+These children grow up to become hard and almost incapable of trust, belief, and love for others.

 They form resilience to the abuse and grow up to be wonderful and influential people in society.

-I’m quite certain that no parent will be proud to openly say that they abuse their children.
-However, the truth is a lot of parents abuse their children physically and emotionally.
+No parent will be proud to admit that they abuse their children but the sad reality is a lot of parents did.

-What most people consider as a discipline might actually be an extreme form of physical and emotional abuse.
-And this is detrimental to the mental and physical health of a child.
+What most people consider as discipline is actually an extreme form of abuse and this is detrimental to the mental and physical health of a child.

-Abuse comes in so many ways that sometimes it is hard to differentiate between it and discipline however by the end of this article we will be able to differentiate between these two concepts.
+Abuse comes in so many ways that sometimes it is hard to differentiate between it and discipline.

 Furthermore, abuse can be to injure, maltreat; hurt or treat with cruelty in a repeated manner.

 There are different forms of physical abuse but for the purpose of this article.
-We will discuss the 5 majors forms of abuse.
+We will discuss the 5 major forms of abuse.

 Characteristics of physical and emotional abuse

-Physical or emotional abuse is extremely demeaning.
-It is highly characterized by actions targeted at humiliating or degrading a person.
+Physical or emotional abuse is demeaning, it is filled with actions targeted at humiliating or degrading a person.

-Tip 1: As funny as this might sound.
-I think it is important that parents put themselves in the place of their when meeting out punishment.
+Tip 1: As funny as this might sound, it is important that parents put themselves in the place of their kids meting out punishment.

 You are not the only parent that corrects your child.
-However, if not one but all your kids hate you or are probably scared of you.
+However, if all your kids hate you or are afraid of you.

 Then, there is a high possibility that your correction technique might be abusive.